hoplager/Bigdataproject/README.md

 # Bigdataproject
 Codes for Big Data for Social analysis class at CEU.
-Scraping newsite based on searchword: 'economy' Text mining & linear logit probit models will be used
+Scraping newsite based on searchword: 'economy' Text mining & logit probit models will be used